enertial/streamdeck-dcs-interface/README.md

 ### Version Update

 If you have a prior version already installed on your StreamDeck, you will have to uninstall it first before installing the latest version.
-To do this click the "More Actions..." button at the bottom-right of the StreamDeck GUI and click "Uninstall" next to the DCS Interface plugin.
+To do this right-click on one of the DCS Interface button types in the right-side panel and click "Uninstall".

 #### Identify installed version number:
 To see the version of the plugin installed on the StreamDeck, click the "More Actions..." button, each installed plugin will have the author and version number printed below its title.